mikeliaohm/mikeliaohm.github.io/_posts/2023-3-20-batch-fetching-network-requests-II.md

 ### The backend

-The bulk of the solutions rely on two new JavaScript files I wrote and I didn't have to alter any of the JS code written by Synology.
+The bulk of the solution relies on two new JavaScript files I wrote and I didn't have to alter any of the JS code written by Synology.
 However, to hook up everything, I had to write some code in the backend as well.
 For example, I mentioned earlier I had to create a customized API in PHP that handles the batch request.
 I called it `batch_fetch.php`.
 That part is a bit of reverse engineering the original thumb API plus creating a custom JSON response that encodes thumbnail image files into base64 text.

-Also, I used python to encode images into base64 text is at the bottom.
+I used python to encode images into base64 text.
 This should be fairly straightforward and there is no requirement for other 3rd party libraries.
 The code is invoked in a child process by calling `shell_exec` in my `batch_fetch.php`.

 ```python
 import argparse